yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 >
 {: .hands_on}

-After using the {% tool [Scanpy filter](https://toolshed.g2.bx.psu.edu/repos/iuc/scanpy_filter/scanpy_filter/1.10.2+galaxy3) %} tool to extract the cell type of interest, return to the **Pseudobulk with Decoupler** step at the beginning of this tutorial.
+After using the {% tool [Scanpy filter](https://toolshed.g2.bx.psu.edu/repos/iuc/scanpy_filter/scanpy_filter/1.10.2+galaxy3) %} to extract the cell type of interest, return to the **Pseudobulk with Decoupler** step at the beginning of this tutorial.
 You can now repeat the same steps using this smaller AnnData object, which contains only the selected cell type (e.g., pDCs).
 The resulting analysis will reveal differential gene expression between conditions (e.g., COVID-19 vs. healthy) for that specific cell type only.

 > <question-title></question-title>
 >